sanketh95/coursera-offline/README.md

 ## Some sample invocations

-**Note:** In order to download some courses, you need to be registered for them in Coursera site before running the script.
+**Note:** In order to download some courses, you need to register to the course and accept the honor code in Coursera site before running the script.

 Let's say you're downloading a course called **Introduction to Logic** and you want to download it to the `~/Logic` directory.

 #### First time download